This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Rest: Rest when you feel it is needed.
 Slowly start to do more each day.
 Return to your daily activities as directed.

 - Use ice or heat as directed: Ice or heat packs on your lower back may help decrease your pain.
-Ask your caregiver for instructions about how to use ice and heat.
+Ask your healthcare provider for instructions about how to use ice and heat.

 What are the risks of lumbar spinal stenosis?